Vassilis Charalampopoulos (basketball)

-Vassilis Charalampopoulos (alternate spellings: Vasileios, Vasilis, Basilis, Charalabopoulos) (Βασίλης Χαραλαμπόπουλος; born January 6, 1997) is a Greek professional basketball player for AEK Athens of the Greek Basketball League and the Basketball Champions League.
+Vassilis Charalampopoulos (alternate spellings: Vasileios, Vasilis, Basilis, Charalabopoulos) (Βασίλης Χαραλαμπόπουλος; born January 6, 1997) is a Greek professional basketball player for Aris Thessaloniki of the Greek Basketball League and the EuroCup.

 Early career

 Charalampopoulos, a left-handed 2.04 m tall, 109.1 kg small forward, that can also play power forward, with a 2.11 m wingspan; started playing basketball with the youth teams of the Greek club Aigaleo.
 He spent the 2011–12 season with the senior men's club of Aigaleo.
 That same season, he played in the semi-pro level Greek B League, which is the 3rd-tier division of Greek basketball.

 Professional career

 Panathinaikos (2012–2018)

 In 2012, Charalampopoulos moved to the Greek 1st Division club Panathinaikos.
 He made his pro debut in the 1st-tier level Greek League, during the 2012–13 season, on 26 November 2012, in a home game against Panelefsiniakos.
 Charalampopoulos made his debut in the European-wide top-tier level EuroLeague, during the 2013–14 season, in a road game against Lokomotiv Kuban, on 13 December 2013.

 On June 25, 2016, Charalampopoulos extended his contract with Panathinaikos for eight years, through the 2023–24 season.
 He was loaned to the Greek club PAOK, for the 2017–18 season.
 As part of his loan deal to PAOK, his contract with Panathinaikos was also restructured, as he signed a new 4-year contract with them, lasting through the 2020–21 season.
 The new contract also contained NBA buyout options after each season.

 On August 20, 2018, Charalampopoulos and Panathinaikos agreed to prematurely terminate their contract.